 Some bigger tables feature attached benches or stools, and some have side tables to accommodate your cooking essentials.
-They will be on the heavier side but can be very convenient.
-If choosing such a table, you should consider the weight capacity of the table, the stools, and the side tables that come along with it.
+They are heavier but more convenient.
+When choosing such a table, you should consider the weight capacity of the table, the stools, and the side tables that come along with it.

 It’s not difficult to find tables with side pockets or mesh underneath to hold items that you don’t always need on the tabletop.
-Some come with extra tiers that can be clipped onto the legs of the table.
-This helps maximize the top space and store away essentials for easy access.
+Some come with extra tiers that can be clipped onto the legs of the table to maximize the top space and store away essentials for easy access.

 Although this design can limit the legroom, it is still more functional than a table with an X-frame that equally takes up a lot of leg space.
 By having storage space below, you can leave more room on the tabletop for eating and serving.